ardole/gitlab-mattermost-service/README.md

 - [gitlab4j-api](https://github.com/gitlab4j/gitlab4j-api)
 - [Freemarker](https://freemarker.apache.org/)

+## WIP

+- Restrict access to data according to their rights on Gitlab Simple use of `gitLabApi.setSudoAsId()`
+- Allow two mode of authentication (mapped or not)

 ## TODO

-- Restrict access to data according to their rights on Gitlab
 - Allow multiple alias for commands
+- Allow multiple token for multiple team
 - Automatic mapper of commands according to configuration
 - Automatic mapper of commands according to class-loader
 - Auto generation of help according to available commands

 What it will become ?
-- A generic service with dependencies injection of command, maybe a Karaf project ?
+- A generic service with dependencies injection of command